Rabbits for Show: Your show rabbits have a chance of winning with top body and

 get best results when using genuine 100% wheat germ oil.)

-Give a tablespoon per rabbit per day; keep the extra Top Secret Formula in the freezer, or don’t make too much at
+Give a tablespoon per rabbit per day; keep the extra conditioning formula in the freezer, or don’t make too much at

 You need not be continually conditioning rabbits